holt/syringe/README.md

 });
 ```

-Next, we define a couple of constructors; one for a dialog and one for search component:
+Next, we define a couple of constructors; one for a dialog and one for a search component:

 ```javascript
 // Create a `Dialog` constructor: